Better Than Body Art Quality Henna

 Henna in most cases is harvested once a year in October and in some commercial cases twice a year.
 If it is harvested twice a year the soil is depleted and not as nourishing, so the quality of the henna is not as good and in most cases will not work for body art but will still work for the hair.

-Harvest Moon henna from Henna Hut is not commercial and is not sold in chain stores.
+Harvest Moon henna from Infinite Earth is not commercial and is not sold in chain stores.
 It is triple sifted and stored in 2 ply packets (for UV rays and Air) and packaged immediately so it stays super fresh and stains without the need of lemon or other additives.
 It is ideal for hair and body art, however for body art you can use shelly oil for faster and darker stains.
 Oil or lemon is NOT needed with our hair dye and can counter effect hair dyes with indigo in it.

 - Fresh henna works faster and better!